rafeerahman/Anonymizer/deliverable-1/planning.md

 **Communications:**
  * What is the expected frequency?
 What methods/channels will be used?
  * If you have a partner project, what is your process for communicating with your partner?

+Currently, we have set up meetings on Fridays from 5-6, which will be held either on discord or Zoom.
+We currently communicate through discord primarily.
+We also communicate with our partner through email, but the members of our team with slack will communicate with our partner through slack for more urgent matters.

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
  * How will you address the issue if one person doesn't contribute or is not responsive?

+People will be held accountable for completing action items through the Github Projects tab, where different team members will be assigned tasks.